rmsk2/X16_mandelbrot/README.md

 the 6510 in a C64 is clocked at 1MHz.
 But even if that is taken into account the X16 version is currently about 25% faster.

+![](/result.png?raw=true "Example picture in hires mode")

+You have to start the Commander X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work.
+Use the `LOAD "FILENAME"` command followed by `RUN` to start the program once it is loaded.
+Alternatively you can utilize the `-prg` option to load the program even if it is not stored on the SD-card image.

+# Building the software

 You need the ACME macro assembler to assemble the program.
-A makefile is provided to build the software.
+A makefile is provided to simplify building the software.
-Use the `LOAD "FILENAME"` command followed by `RUN` to start the program once it is loaded.
 Under MacOS you have to set the variable `MAC` (use `make MAC=1`) when calling the makefile and you have to adapt the variables `ACME` and `WORKDIR` to reflect the situation on your machine.
 Under Linux the makefile should run without changes as long as ACME is in your `PATH`.

-![](/result.png?raw=true "Example picture in hires mode")

 # About my motivation for writing this program